Things to do in Accrington, Lancashire

 However, its local landmarks remain including the stone railway viaduct, the Town Hall and Market Hall, giving the town a semblance of originality and character.

 Things to do in Accrington

 Beyond Accrington, visitors may enjoy a visit to the scenic Ribble Valley, the Trough of Bowland or the Lake District.
-There are many historic places of interest nearby such as Clitheroe Castle and Whalley Abbey.